 2. An Old Viking Tale

 The cathedral was founded by Sigtrygg Silkbeard – a ruthless Viking king who ruled over Dublin from 989 until his expulsion in 1036.
 Despite being victorious in several bloody battles and leading Dublin to economic prosperity, the king was eventually exiled due to the arrival of a new Hiberno-Norse dynast.
-After over 45 years of loyal service to the throne, Silkbeard was banished “over seas” – probably to somewhere in Wales or the Isles.
-These vikings were truly savage in every sense of the word.
+After over 45 years of loyal service to the throne, Silkbeard was banished “overseas” – probably to somewhere in Wales or the Isles.
+These Vikings were truly savage in every sense of the word.

 3. A Saint’s Work

-By 1152, the Irish church had opened its arms to Christ Church Cathedral and archbishop Laurence O’Toole (Dublin’s future patron saint) was appointed to oversee goings-on around 10 years later.
+By 1152, the Irish church had opened its arms to Christ Church Cathedral, and archbishop Laurence O’Toole (Dublin’s future patron saint) was appointed to oversee goings-on around 10 years later.
 Thanks to O’Toole, diplomatic proceedings between Dubliners and the Anglo-Normans went ahead without too much bloodshed after the city was captured in 1170.
 Since the archbishop prevented a full-blown war, few would argue that he wasn’t fully deserving of his future sainthood title.

 4. Fancy a Tipple in the Crypt?

-Between the 16th and 17th century, the cathedral’s crypt was actually transformed into a fully-functioning market.
+Between the 16th and 17th centuries, the cathedral’s crypt was actually transformed into a fully-functioning market.
 Merchants would come from near and far to sell their finest products including bread, meat, veg and livestock.
 One of the crypt’s many vaults was even made into a well-frequented pub where worshippers would drink ale and smoke tobacco after a long hard day of, well, worshipping.

 5. Saved by Whiskey